Who is that voice narrating my life? (Stranger Than Fiction, 2006)

 You are all caught up in the need for approval.
-You live thinking about how you can be loved by other people, how you can be recognized by other people.
-Even the path of the educator, which it would seem you chose yourself, may be a life you chose with the objective of being recognized by others. – Ichiro Kishimi
+You live thinking about how you can be loved by other people, how you can be recognized by other people. – Ichiro Kishimi

 Give and It Shall Be Given Unto You